thaliproject/Thali_CordovaPlugin/doc/api/connectivity.md

-# Thali Cordova Peer Communication API #
+# Thali Peer Discovery and Communication API #

+This is the interface to be implemented by the native layer for handling local discovery and peer to peer communication.
+The [`ThaliEmmitter`](thaliemitter.md) class is for use by developers which communicates with the Thali Peer Communication API.

 ## Methods:
 - `StartBroadcasting`